Cisco slumps after cutting annual profit, revenue forecasts

 "Like so many other companies, the organization is dealing with excess customer inventory – a by-product of the supply chain crunch over the past 2+ years," Notter said.

-At least six brokerages trimmed their target prices for the stock, pushing the median view down to $54.
+At least nine brokerages trimmed their target prices for the stock, pushing the median view down to $54.
 That is nearly 70 cents higher than the last closing price of the stock.

 Cisco trades at more than 13 times its 12-month forward earnings estimates, compared with the industry median of 10.98.